uncefact/project-vckit/documentation/docs/agent-configuration/config-agent-file.md

     - exampleArg: <field value>
 ```

-- `renderer`: This is the plugin's name
+- `renderer`: This is the plugin's name.
 - `$require`: Specifies the module or package required to handle functionality.
 - `$args`: Specifies the arguments to be passed to the module.